Home & Family: History

 Home & Family is a two-hour daily Hallmark series that was recorded before a studio audience on Tuesdays and Thursdays, in Los Angeles, California.
 Steines said that the decision for that was made to encourage actors to be on the show, without having to wake at 4:00 a.m.
 The focus of the show is simply entertainment and tips within a "wholesome image".
 Discussions on current events or politics are avoided and speech is censored; as an example, the word "breast" was forbidden.

-The series originally aired on The Family Channel but ended on August 14, 1998, just one day before the channel became Fox Family Channel, which included a major restructuring of the network's programing.
+The series originally aired on The Family Channel but ended on August 14, 1998, one day before the channel became Fox Family Channel, which included a major restructuring of the network's programing.
 Its revival began on October 1, 2012, and moved to its current home, the Hallmark Channel.
 Mark Steines and Paige Davis co-hosted the show but Davis left after six weeks on November 16, 2012, with her final episode being taped the day before she was replaced by Cristina Ferrare, who in turn was replaced by Debbie Matenopoulos.

 The show continued on to season two where it premiered on September 30, 2013.
 Then on April 30, 2014, Home & Family was renewed for a third season, which premiered on September 15 of that same year.
 It was announced on April 14, 2015, that season four was approved and along with that notice they announced that the show would air new episodes weekly throughout the entire year.

 Ferrare's departure was abrupt and the audience was not given any explanation nor any notice prior to her departure.
 On June 21, 2016, Hallmark Channel confirmed that Ferrare would no longer co-host the show with Steines; former co-host of The View Debbie Matenopoulos was named as her replacement.
 In a statement via Facebook, Ferrare addressed her exit: "It's really very simple, Home and Family will have a season 5 which I am so happy for and the Network decided that they want a new co-host and that will be Debbie.
 She will do a great job!"